Glen Rock, New Jersey: Arts and culture

 Musical groups from the borough include the indie-rock band Titus Andronicus.

-In October 2005, many scenes of prominent locations in town were shot for the film World Trade Center, starring Nicolas Cage and directed by Oliver Stone, with Glen Rock having had 11 residents who were killed in the September 11, 2001 terrorist attacks.
+In October 2005, many scenes of prominent locations in town were shot for the film World Trade Center, starring Nicolas Cage and directed by Oliver Stone, with Glen Rock having had 11 residents who were killed in the September 11 terrorist attacks.

 Government

 Local government

 Glen Rock is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
-The governing body is comprised of the Mayor and the Borough Council, with all positions elected at-large on a partisan basis as part of the November general election.
-The Mayor is elected directly by the voters to a four-year term of office.
-The Borough Council is comprised of six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
+The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
+The mayor is elected directly by the voters to a four-year term of office.
+The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.

-The borough form of government used by Glen Rock is a "weak mayor / strong council" government in which council members act as the legislative body with the Mayor presiding at meetings and voting only in the event of a tie.
-The Mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
-The Mayor makes committee and liaison assignments for council members, and most appointments are made by the Mayor with the advice and consent of the Council.
-The Council appoints a professional borough administrator who is the Chief Administrative Officer of the Borough, responsible to the Mayor and Council.
+The borough form of government used by Glen Rock is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
+The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
+The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.
+The council appoints a professional borough administrator who is the chief administrative officer of the borough, responsible to the mayor and council.